RICHLAND MISSOURI POLICE DEPT.

 - You may also check CASENET.
 Once a ticket is entered by the court, it will appear on this system under your name.
 Hearing dates (your court dates) are under "Scheduled Hearings & Trials".

 - You can pre-pay your fine (for most charges) prior to your court date.
 If you do so, you can avoid a personal appearance in court.
 Payments are taken by the City Court in person (cash), via US mail (check or money order) or On-Line (Credit Cards).
-To visit the court, click here for the city court.
+For further information please call the Richland Municipal Court at 573-765-3257.

 - PLEASE make arrangements to take care of your ticket.
 Your failure to appear in court or pay your ticket will result in license suspensions, more costs & fees, and a warrant for your arrest.